jensen/sqlintro-notes/README.md

 ### READ/SELECT

 The selection of data is likely to cause the most confusion for you.
 There are 6 different clauses that you would use to query for data.

-- __SELECT__ - List the columns and aggregate data you interested in.
+- __SELECT__ - List the columns and aggregate data you are interested in.
 - __FROM__ - Provide one or more tables that you want data from.
 - __WHERE__ - Only select records that match a condition.
 - __GROUP BY__ - Combine the results based on a column so an aggregate can be applied to each group.